-The MEPS MPC supplements and validates information on medical care events reported in the MEPS HC by contacting medical providers and pharmacies identified by household respondents.
-The MPC sample includes all hospitals, hospital physicians, home health agencies, and pharmacies reported in the HC.
-Also included in the MPC are all office-based physicians who:
+The MEPS MPC supplements and/or replaces information on medical care events reported in the MEPS HC by contacting medical providers and pharmacies identified by household respondents.
+The MPC sample includes all home health agencies and pharmacies reported by HC respondents.
+Office-based physicians, hospitals, and hospital physicians are also included in the MPC but may be subsampled at various rates, depending on burden and resources, in certain years.